Skip to main content

 Are trial classes free?

-Ancourage Academy offers trial classes at our Woodlands centre so you and your child can experience the teaching approach before committing.
+Ancourage Academy offers free trial classes (usually $18) at our Woodlands centre so you and your child can experience the teaching approach before committing.
 This lets you evaluate value firsthand rather than relying on advertising claims.
+You can also WhatsApp us if you have any questions.